cstim240/Rock_Paper_Scissors/README.md

 # Rock_Paper_Scissors
-From the Odin Project: a rock, paper, scissor game built from HTML, CSS, and JavaScript Visit this site here: https://cstim240.github.io/Rock_Paper_Scissors/
+From the Odin Project: a rock, paper, scissor game built from HTML, CSS, and JavaScript.
+Visit this site here: https://cstim240.github.io/Rock_Paper_Scissors/

 A functional rock, paper, scissors game with artwork made by Tim Supan.
 Please let me know if you spot any bugs.